-In the ReqIF™ file format, a requirement is represented as a
+The ReqIF™ format represents a requirement as a

-built-in or custom attributes of a requirement and to save this mapping as an XML file for
+custom attributes of requirement objects.
+You can also save this mapping for reuse.

 Simulink Requirements provides attribute mappings for ReqIF files from: